-Step #1 Invest in a Solid Humidor
+Step #1: Invest in a Solid Humidor

 No, you don’t have to break the bank and buy a $10,000 humidor to store and age cigars at home.
 However, if you’re going to spend money on quality cigars, the least you can do is pick up a good humidor that provides a tight seal to protect the cigars inside.
 While travel humidors or Tupperware containers might work in a pinch, a genuine wooden humidor is your best bet for maintaining consistent humidity.
+We also like acrylic humidors for beginners.

-Step #2 Season Your Humidor
+Step #2: Season Your Humidor

 Before a humidor is ready to hold cigars, it must be “seasoned,” that is, the interior must be brought up to the ideal humidity level.